-The chromatogram for the volatile mixture must show separation of the volatile compounds contained therein.
+The chromatogram for the volatile mixture in a run must show separation of the five components and the internal standard.
 If peaks from all the volatiles known to be in the mix are not present in the chromatogram, results from the run cannot be reported until the cause is identified and addressed.